 Students are expected to be present, on time, and prepared for all clinical experiences including simulation days.
-This includes adherence to appropriate clinical dress guidelines.
+This expectation includes adherence to appropriate clinical dress guidelines.
+If the student is tardy to the clinical site/simulation or unprepared for the clinical/simulation day, this situation will result in the student being sent home with an unexcused absence for clinical.
+If a student is tardy more than two days, the student's progression in the program may be jeopardized.
 In case of emergency or illness, students are expected to notify the clinical instructor AND the clinical unit as early as possible PRIOR to the scheduled experience.
 Students must provide a doctor's note to the instructor, if available, AND meet with the Department Chair within 48 hours of the missed clinical day.
 Students who miss clinical/simulation experiences will be responsible for work missed.
 A missed clinical/simulation experience may jeopardize the student's clinical grade because a student who is absent cannot learn nor be evaluated.
 Faculty members are not required to offer make-up clinical/simulation experiences.
 Students who have symptoms of illness should notify faculty and NOT attend clinical.
-Situations where a student misses multiple clinicals because of illness will be evaluated on a case by case basis.
+Situations in which a student misses multiple clinicals because of illness will be evaluated on a case-by-case basis.
 Based on the clinical instructor's evaluation, one of the following outcomes will occur related to tardiness or absenteeism:

-- Clinical make-up day(s) and/or assignment(s) will be scheduled. - Situation or duration of absences may necessitate that student withdraw from course due to inability to meet course objectives. - Students will be excused.
+- Clinical make-up day(s) and/or assignment(s) may be re-scheduled, if possible if the absence is excused. - Situation or duration of absences may necessitate that student withdraw from the course due to inability to meet course objectives.